drmcross/Powershell-Backup-Restore/README.md

 What the backup grabs:

-Edge/Firefox/Chrome user data and configuration files (Prompts for preferred browser) Outlook Signatures
+- Edge/Firefox/Chrome user data and configuration files (Prompts for preferred browser)
+- Outlook Signatures
-Desktop data from user on C:
+- Desktop data from user on C:
-Documents data from user on C:
+- Documents data from user on C:
-Outlook Archive Files (pst and ost)
+- Outlook Archive Files (pst and ost)

-In order to use this all you'll need to do is set the Network Share location var to the location of your user network shares.
+In order to use this all you'll need to do is set the Network Share location variable to the location of your user network shares.
 You'll also need to auth with appropriate domain credentials after running the script.

 To do:
 - Error handling

-Restore will be fairly self explanatory, I'll update repo with it once I finish a rewrite.
+- Finish a rewrite of accompanying restore script, will update with once finished.